Planning Your Trip

 The list of most memorable and enjoyable tourist attractions in Puerto Rico includes:

 - Beaches: Puerto Rico’s most populated cities are almost all located along its contiguous coastline.
 Virtually all feature clean, sparkling, well-maintained beaches that are considered among the world’s most attractive.
 In all, Puerto Rico has more than 270 miles of coastline and more than 300 beaches, some of which are crowded but many of which are quiet and secluded.

 - National Forests: The interior region of Puerto Rico is a haven for nature enthusiasts.
-Three of its most visited nature sanctuaries are the tropical El Yunque National Forest, the U.S. forest system's only tropical rainforest.
+One of its most visited nature sanctuaries is El Yunque National Forest, the U.S. forest system's only tropical rainforest.
 Toro Negro in the southeast, and the desert-like Guanica Dry Forest Reserve in the southwest corner, are two other popular destinations.